The Tawhidic paradigm for human rights

 This is a brief adventure into the world of Islamic ethics.

 Tawhid is a fundamental Islamic principle, often translated to as 'monotheism', but as we'll see, there are more layers to it than that.
-The tawhidic paradigm asks us to consider how our recognition of Allah's singularness manifests in the way we live life.
+The tawhidic paradigm asks us to consider how our recognition of A!!ah's singularness manifests in the way we live life.

 Why does this matter?